josehu07/flashsim/README.md

    ```
 3. In your project, send requests to & receive responses from the socket file through a strictly-defined Unix-domain socket protocol, as defined in the next section

 Follow the example client code `standalone/client.cpp` as a guidance.
-You can run the excample client by:
+You can run the example client by:

 ```bash
 # In shell 1